infiniflow/infinity/README.md

    print(res)
    ```

+> 💡 For more information about Infinity's Python API, see the [Python API Reference](https://infiniflow.org/docs/dev/pysdk_api_reference).

 #### 🔧 Deploy Infinity in client-server mode

 If you wish to deploy Infinity with the server and client as separate processes, see the [Deploy infinity server](https://infiniflow.org/docs/dev/deploy_infinity_server) guide.